PerimeterInstitute/SymmetryDocs/README.md

 ```

 If you prefer to have more control over your Python environment (or you want to have multiple independent setups),
-you can use the `conda` package manager.
+you can use the `conda` package manager to build an environment.
 For example:

 ```
 module load miniconda3
+# Create a new environment named "myenvA", and install 'astropy' into it.
+conda create -n myenvA astropy
+# "Activate" (use) that environment
+source activate myenvA
+# Now observe that if you run python, it can find the 'astropy' you installed in your environment.
-conda create -n myenvA astropy source activate myenvA python -c "import astropy; print(astropy.__file__)"
+python -c "import astropy; print(astropy.__file__)"
 ###> /home/me/.conda/envs/myenvA/lib/python3.7/site-packages/astropy/__init__.py
 # when you are finished:
 source deactivate
 ```

 ## Using Symmetry